ItzBlinkzy/peppa-pig-fansite/README.md

 # Peppa-Pig-Fansite

-* A very basic fan website of Peppa Pig using HTML, CSS, JS
+* A very basic fan website of Peppa Pig using HTML and CSS

 *_This site was made for a web development module in college._*